|UNESCO heritage monument, Thanjavur Brehadeswar (Perudiyar)temple, Tamil nadu, puja.co.in|

 |Thanjavur Brihadeeswarar Temple Big Nandi Mantap. myjourneysinindia.blogspot.com|

 Myth10: How did the builders bring the huge rock block from a far off place?

 As mentioned earlier, the required stone of particular size was mined from the granite quarry, most probably near the road side, using chisels and controlled explosions with the help of some kind of gun powder.
 Then it was mounted on a huge sturdy cart drawn by one or a pair of elephants.
 At the construction site, the Nandi was sculptured by expert sculptors, using several chisels for delicate artistic work.
 If you look at the very young bull in the front, you can notice how carefully and in a realistic manner, the skilled workers chiseled the teeth and the series of small bells round the bull's neck.

 Myth 11: Is it true that the temple tower does not cast a shadow on the ground?

 The temple tower does throw the shadow, but it creates the impression that it is not.
 The reason being the cascading style of placing the successive layers of rock stones round the tower.
-The shadow of the top structures, fall on the flat part of nest ones in succession as a result it creates an illusion that the temple tower does not cast shadows during the sunrise and sundown.
+The shadow of the top structures, falls on the flat part of nest ones downward